wbajzek/arduino-arpeggiator/README.md

 arduino-arpeggiator
 ===================

 Arpeggiator based on Arduino and the SparkFun midi shield.
+It works, but the button interaction is a bit flaky.
+I need to figure that out.

 Button D2 = Toggle hold-mode on/off